walter-weinmann/py-mathx-lab/CONTRIBUTING.md

 ## Ground rules

 - **Be constructive and precise.** If something is unclear, propose wording or a concrete change.
-- **Keep changes small.** Prefer narrowly-scoped PRs that are easy to review and easy to revert.
+- **Keep changes small.** Prefer narrowly scoped PRs that are easy to review and straightforward to revert.
 - **Reproducibility first.** If a change affects results, document it and keep outputs deterministic where possible.
 - **No direct pushes to `main`.** All changes go through pull requests.